martialblog/opentelemetry-workshop/day1/10_Instrumentation/30_logs.md

 OpenTelemetry's support for logs is designed to be compatible with what you already have.

-The `Log Bridge API` can be used by logging library authors to integrade with OpenTelemetry.
+The `Log Bridge API` can be used by logging library authors to integrate with OpenTelemetry.

 It should not be called by you the user.